Why A Cheater Will Cheat Again?

 • Develop a plan for moving forward, whether together or separately.
 Multiple paths can lead to healing and personal growth

-• Consider couples therapy or counseling with a relationship expert to address underlying attachment issues, heal wounds of betrayal, and gain insight into the psychology of serial cheaters
+• Consider couples therapy or counseling with a relationship expert to address underlying attachment issues, heal wounds of betrayal, and to gain insight into the psychology of serial cheaters

 Related Reading: 11 Warning Signs Of Lack Of Emotional Connection In Relationships